pekelund-dev/codex-test/infra/test-environment/README.md

   -var "env_name=test"
 ```

-If the shared project already contains the test service accounts (for example, from a previous run), reuse them to avoid creati
-on conflicts:
+Existing projects usually already contain the test service accounts.
+Terraform reuses them automatically now because `manage_service_accounts` defaults to `false` and derives the emails from the environment name and project ID.
+To have Terraform create new identities in a brand-new project, set `manage_service_accounts=true`:

 ```bash
 PROJECT_ID=$(gcloud config get-value project)